 In this research, Artemis Strategy Group determined that the critical contextual insight was related to the SSI recipients.
 For many, life posed so many challenges that even a seemingly minor decision like direct deposit was overwhelming.
 In addition, they retained a strong attachment to the tangible aspects of physical checks.
 It was clear that any effort to change behaviors had to address this larger spectrum of life issues as well as offer a psychological substitute for the perceived emotional rewards of a paper check.

-Our insights on the target audience’s larger contextual issues encouraged the Treasury to change the way it spoke to recipients about direct deposit by focusing on the dimensions that connected most clearly with the underlying needs of this population.
-Ultimately a new delivery mechanism (prepaid cards) was adopted by the Treasury to help overcome the strong attachment to the tangible nature of checks.
+Our insights on the target audience’s larger contextual issues encouraged the Department of the Treasury to change the way it spoke to recipients about direct deposit by focusing on the dimensions that connected most clearly with the underlying needs of this population.
+Ultimately a new delivery mechanism (prepaid cards) was adopted by the Department of the Treasury to help overcome the strong attachment to the tangible nature of checks.